milad-ai/db4032/syllabus.md

 ## A note on self care.
 Please take care of yourself.
-Do your best to maintain a healthy lifestyle this semester by eating well, exercising, avoiding drugs and alcohol, getting enough sleep and taking some time to relax.
+Do your best to maintain a healthy lifestyle this semester by eating well, exercising, getting enough sleep and taking some time to relax.
 This will help you achieve your goals and cope with stress.